 - Simulation Adjustments may affect your forecasts.
 It is recommended to see if any future events coincide with the date range of your forecast and if any past events occur within the sample window for forecasts.

 - For campaign simulations, we assume the goal always 'fits' within a time-limited break.
 Depending on the length of ads used in an actual campaign, the forecast could appear to show more available impressions than the campaign can actually deliver in a time-limited break.

 - You can use the Exclude from forecast option on any campaign to exclude a campaign and all its goals from the forecasting results and from projecting delivery, for example for filler and in-house campaigns.
 It allows you to see what inventory is available for sale and does not affect ad delivery.
 For more information, see Campaign Overview.

 Campaign forecasts do not yield meaningful results if you have eCPM enabled on your account, because it is not possible to enter a price in the forecast.
 As a result the simulated campaign has zero as a price and only ever gets picked in the simulation forecast when none of the other campaigns with a price takes the spot.
 This skewed result will not match reality, when you were to enter and run the campaign in the system.
 See Campaign Settings for information on enabling and disabling eCPM.

 Simulation adjustments enable you to factor in significant anticipated or past traffic deviations in your forecasts.
 For example, if you published videos that caused a significant increase in traffic compared to your normal traffic, then this extra traffic is going to influence all forecasts.
 To compensate for this traffic deviation, you mark the extra traffic in a simulation adjustment and the simulation engine then compensates for it.

-For a list of frequently asked questions, refer to Pulse Forecasting FAQ.
+For a list of frequently asked questions, see Pulse Forecasting FAQ.